kutruff/nimbit/README.md

     ✅ Less noise in your code - no longer need parenthesis everywhere.
     ✅ Reflection/introspection always guaranteed.
     ✅ Object recursion and mutual recursion is more natural and easy.
+    ✅ Type to type property mapping.
     ✅ Coercion and pipelining are streamlined.
     ✅ Everything is pushed to userland as much as possible.

 Nimbit is in alpha.